SymfonyCasts/lemon-squeezy/sfcasts/webhook-consumer.md

 `User $user` manually.

 Inside, let's fetch the payload with `$payload = $event->getPayload()`.
-Below that, fetch the customer ID from the payload:
+Below that, fetch the customer ID with
 `$customerId = $payload['data']['attributes']['customer_id']`.
 If you're
 wondering where this came from, you can find this path in the Ngrok request payload.